-A Weimaraner rescue is the last thing that a new Weimaraner puppy owner wants to face.
+The last thing that a new Weimaraner puppy owner wants to face is giving your dog to a Weimaraner rescue.
 But sometimes, even the best laid plans don’t work out, and a puppy or dog rescue becomes necessary.

-Have you thought about what would cause you to give up your dog and how to tell when you should initiate a dog rescue?
+Have you thought about why you might have to give up your dog?
+How will you know when you should take your dog to a rescue?

-Whether you are considering a Weimaraner rescue for your dog or you want to adopt a Weimaraner dog , there are some facts about the breed that you need to consider.
+Whether you are considering a Weimaraner rescue for your own dog or you want to adopt a Weimaraner dog , you need to consider carefully the Weimaraner breed.

 Why Do Dogs End up in a Weimaraner Rescue?

 The simple answer is that Weimaraners are just not for everyone.
 Here are some of the reasons that a Weim might not be a perfect match for your family—and might end up in a Weimaraner rescue shelter: